Dragon1207/Dragon1207/README.md

 Hey, I’m **Miguel Cortez**.

 I’m a full-stack developer who has strong experience in web and mobile development.
-My major skills are React for frontend and Django for the backend.
+My major skills are React for frontend and Node.js for the backend.

 ### Languages